kpurcell84/EECS499/README.md

 `python traceroute_test.py`

 ## Requirements:
-- `pip install numpy`
-- `pip install matplotlib`

 ## Notes:
 - If number of processes, simultaneous packets sent, or max hops is set too high, buffer space runs out ("send probe: No buffer space available") and results are corrupted

 ## To do:
-- Run large TCP and/or ICMP test (depending on results of small test) for ~2 days
-- Make a CDF graph with number of hops on X-axis and % Reached (of successful responses) on Y-axis

--

 ## Done:
 1. Created script to generate a specified amount of valid random IP addresses